LirazDvorkind/SirtiaPrototype/README.md

 3. **entities** - a shared module where all the entities of the project live.

 ## Running
 1. Run Maven install **in the parent project**.
+(Create new goal "clean install")
 2. Run the server using the exec:java goal in the server module.
+(Create goal "exec:java" only on the server folder)
 3. Run the client using the javafx:run goal in the client module.
+(Create goal "javafx:run" only on the client folder)
 4. Press the button and see what happens!